Drift · Coherence · Admissibility · External Correction

 Drift Appears Everywhere

-The easiest way to understand drift is not to start with AI.
+The easiest way to understand drift is not to begin with AI.
 It is to look at systems people already trust.

-In a paper mill, a web break may look sudden, but tension, moisture, speed, alignment, and material behavior may have been drifting out of tolerance long before the break became visible.
+A web break may look sudden even though tension, moisture, speed, alignment, and material behavior were drifting out of tolerance long before the visible failure.

-In an oil pipeline, pressure, flow, temperature, valve position, and sensor agreement matter because the system must continuously compare current state against acceptable state before drift becomes rupture, leak, or shutdown.
+Pressure, flow, temperature, valve position, and sensor agreement must be compared continuously against acceptable state before drift becomes rupture, leak, or shutdown.

 What This Page Is

-It is not the full organized corpus.
-It is the entry point for readers trying to understand the core pattern: systems drift when their current state slowly separates from the assumptions, references, boundaries, and correction mechanisms that once made them coherent.
+This is the entry point for readers trying to understand the core pattern: systems drift when current state slowly separates from the assumptions, references, boundaries, and correction mechanisms that once made them coherent.

-The dangerous part is that sufficiently advanced drift often remains internally coherent while instability quietly accumulates beneath the surface.
+The dangerous part is that advanced drift can remain internally coherent while instability accumulates beneath the surface.
 Collapse frequently appears sudden.
 The drift was not.

-If you want the full structured library, continue to the Organized Corpus.
+For the complete organized library, continue to the Organized Corpus.

 Drift Explained — Start Here